Skip to main content

 • Long shelf life: Emergency supplies must be ready years after you buy them.
 Filter straws in sealed packaging last 5-10 years.
 Aquatabs last 5 years sealed.
 Both are reliable set-and-forget supplies.

 • Multi-person capacity: You need filtration for every family member.
 Individual filter straws mean no one has to share or wait.
-Multi-packs like the Membrane Solutions 4-pack are designed for exactly this.
+Affordable straws like the Membrane Solutions make it easy to stock one per person.

 • Complete biological coverage: Emergency water sources may contain bacteria, protozoa, and viruses.
 Filters alone miss viruses.
 Chemical tablets alone do not remove sediment or cysts.
 You need both for comprehensive protection.